 To help children with real-life context, the local area is utilised where appropriate to achieve targeted outcomes and specific trips are planned to enhance learning.

-Outcomes in topic books demonstrate children’s acquisition of identified key knowledge.
-Displays map out the pupils’ learning journey and, as they progress through the school, they develop a deeper knowledge, understanding and appreciation of Britain, the wider world and how it has changed over time.
-Learning presentations showcase to parents the children’s depth of understanding.
+Lesson visits, discussions with pupils, informal assessments and outcomes in books demonstrate children’s acquisition of identified key knowledge and skills.
+Displays will often map out the pupils’ learning journey and, as they progress through the school, they develop a deeper knowledge, understanding and appreciation of Britain, the wider world and how it has changed over time.
+Learning presentations showcase to a wider audience the children’s depth of understanding.

 A strong emphasis is placed on analytical thinking and questioning which helps pupils gain a coherent knowledge and understanding of the past and make them more curious to know more about it, recognising how our past influences the present and the future.
 Through the study of history, our pupils learn to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 Such skills will serve them well as they move onto secondary school and beyond.